 Ron and Vivien?
 Why not?
 I mean come on!
 I swear they would be paired up, considering how they came into the department on the same day, and she sort of chided him with a shove to greet the other members as well!
 LOL!
 Icy was really cute and funny in her own way and he was just teasing with not letting her know he was their new boss, etc. Then how he dragged her into posing as his girlfriend.
 But that ended up as nothing.
 They always like to do those ‘fake turning into real’ kind of thing, so why not?
 But I guess it would be too cliche with them working together and all.
 Such a shame though, since they would be a cute couple.
 They do not have to be focused on so much, but just a side cute thing for the rest of us among all the intense battles in here.

-This episode continues with Mandy’s job search.
-She’s so picky, LOL!
-Well, I guess she has a point regarding the requirements with knowing how to drink, please others, etc. It begins to feel like some special ‘socializing’ abilities rather than just the normal professionalism that employees have to acquire for their job titles.
-Anyway, Mandy soon meets with her mother at a restaurant for tea time (?) and finds out that her mother has set up a meeting with the match-maker, Chong Sze Tim.
-(Yeah, the same match-maker/wedding planner who helped Dee with the whole wedding arrangement in the previous episode.)
-Mandy’s still hostile – or at least semi-hostile – to the her while exchanging some words.
-Her mother of course interferes.
-However, Mandy’s attitude changes when the subject changes to that of wedding arrangements.
-Yup, she has already talked to Ling regarding the whole making money out of the wedding business when they met up for lunch, so it’s only right that she snatches at the opportunity when Madame Chong brought it up.
-Like it’s an easy road since her attitude just kills everything and Madame Chong wouldn’t want to commit suicide by accepting Mandy as a student.
+This episode continued with Mandy’s job search.
+She was so picky, LOL!
+Well, I guess she had a point regarding the requirements with knowing how to drink, please others, etc. It began to feel like some special “socializing” abilities rather than just the normal professionalism that employees had to acquire for their job titles.
+Anyway, Mandy soon met with her mother at a restaurant for tea time (?) and found out that her mother had set up a meeting with the matchmaker, Chong Sze Tim.
+(Yeah, the same matchmaker and wedding planner who helped Dee with the whole wedding arrangement in the previous episode.)
+Mandy was still hostile–or at least semi-hostile–toward her while exchanging some words.
+Her mother of course interfered.
+However, Mandy’s attitude changed when the subject changed to that of wedding arrangements.
+Yup, she had already talked to Ling regarding the whole making money out of the wedding business when they met up for lunch, so it was only right that she snatched at the opportunity when Madame Chong brought it up.
+Like it was an easy road since her attitude just killed everything and Madame Chong wouldn’t want to commit suicide by accepting Mandy as a student.
 LOL!
 That would lead to major blood pressure problems in the near future.
-On a personal note, I don’t know, but I like Yoyo’s character so far.
-It’s kind of different from her previous roles.
-It’s not too good, too dumb, too kind, or too cruel.
-There’s this mixture of caring for her family yet she has this attitude that just drives people insane at times.
+On a personal note, I don’t know, but I liked Yoyo’s character so far.
+It was kind of different from her previous roles.
+It was not too good, too dumb, too kind, or too cruel.
+There was this mixture of caring for her family yet she had this attitude that just drove people insane at times.
 In other words, NOT perfect yet not completely hateful either.

 To steer away from that side of the main cast to the other side, LOL!
 Yeah, so I didn’t mention about Madame Chong’s family, right?
-So here goes, Evergreen Mak and Kristal Tin are part of that clan.
-Then there’s their son Zhong Chung Leung (Vin Choi) – more like stepson to Mrs. Zhong.
-There is also Ma Hui Ching (Natalie Tong) who is Madame Chong’s daughter.
-In a way, they’re a family business.
+So here goes.
+Evergreen Mak and Kristal Tin were part of that clan.
+Then there was their son Zhong Chung Leung (Vin Choi)–more like stepson to Mrs. Zhong.
+There was also Ma Hui Ching (Natalie Tong), who was Madame Chong’s daughter.
+In a way, they were a family business.
 In the previous episode, we found out that Chung Leung didn’t transfer his tuition fees to Hui Ching so now he couldn’t go to Australia to study because he had enrolled somewhere else to pursue a girl.
-His father is more than mad but couldn’t do anything about it – even after some major persuasion with the school.
-To top it off, they have another thing to worry about.
-Their main photographer, Summer (Kevin Cheng), is not back yet because of delays and couldn’t make it in time to take pictures for one of their clients.
-Mrs. Zhong immediately comes up with some medical excuse for Summer and tries to edge out of it.
+His father was more than mad but couldn’t do anything about it–even after some major persuasion with the school.
+To top it off, they had another thing to worry about.
+Their main photographer, Summer (Kevin Cheng), was not back yet because of delays and couldn’t make it in time to take pictures for one of their clients.
+Mrs. Zhong immediately came up with some medical excuse for Summer and tried to edge out of it.
 Nice?
-It seems that Kevin’s portraying somewhat of an irresponsible person – for once?
+It seemed that Kevin was portraying somewhat of an irresponsible person–for once?
 NOT sure, but we’ll find out in a bit.

-Because of Summer’s inability to appear at the time, King (Lai Lok Yi) tried to cover for him by offering his service when he was turned down by the customers since they did not trust him – though he was supposed to be backup photographer and was more than qualified to help them with the photograph session.
+Because of Summer’s inability to appear at the time, King (Lai Lok Yi) tried to cover for him by offering his service when he was turned down by the customers since they did not trust him–though he was supposed to be the backup photographer and was more than qualified to help them with the photo session.
 After much frustration, he left again.
 So much for being nice and trying to help, I guess.

 Back to Mandy’s side, Mandy somehow landed a job since it was Ling’s cousin’s wedding.
 She tried to pull it off but failed major time because she wasn’t paying attention when Ling was passing on information to her.
 Despite her crafty words and manipulation, she wasn’t convincing.
 But coincidences of all coincidences or maybe it was just planned that way so the plot would unfold later, but Madame Chong’s reception was also at the same hotel/restaurant.
 So they went head to head and had some exchanges.
 Mandy was still the typical Mandy, arrogant as always, LOL!
 Madame Chong didn’t want to argue with her anymore.
 Yet the little respect Mandy showed toward Madame Chong was letting her get into the Taxi first.
 But Madame Chong refused and so Mandy abandoned her courtesy and headed home.
 Yup, Madame Chong was shaking her head.